 The guides are passionate in sharing their knowledable and history of the city with you.
 You’ll be able to learn more about Bruges and experience it from a local perspective.
 Something you otherwise wouldn’t have been able to.

 The walking tours typically run between 2 to 3 hours in length.
 While they are listed as “free” the guides work on tips.
 Don’t forget to leave a reasonable tip for your guide!

 Just north of the city center, on Wijnzakstraat street, is Choco Story.

-This is an incredible chocolate store that sells some of the best chocolate that you can find in all of Belgium.
+This is a local chocolate store that sells some of the best chocolate in Belgium.

-Rent a Bicycle and Explore
+Rent a Bike and Explore

-Get a Waffle
+Enjoy a Belgian Waffle

 Go Check Out the Sheep